-- Graduation from an accredited domestic or international undergraduate (or graduate) degree program is required

-- Academic major or area of concentration is open

-- A strong undergraduate background in psychological theory/research or social science is highly desirable (preference will be given to students with a psychology-related background)
+- Graduation from an accredited domestic or international undergraduate (or graduate) degree program is required - · Academic major or area of concentration is open - A strong undergraduate background in psychological theory/ research or social science is highly desirable (preference will be given to students with a psychology-related background).
+At a minimum, students are encouraged to have familiarity with: - Introductory level psychological theory or application (such as basic principles of psychology, lifespan/human development, abnormal psychology, cyberpsychology) - Research Methodology (such as psychological or other social science research methods, quantitative/qualitative research design, experimental psychology) - Statistics (such as applied stats for psychology or social science research; familiarity with using and understanding stats programs such as SPSS)

-- The MS.CYP program is research-intensive and applicants should aim to demonstrate their experience, proficiency, or potential to engage in research via their application materials, in particular the personal statement and letters of recommendation.
+The MS.CYP program is research-intensive and applicants should aim to demonstrate their experience, proficiency, or potential to engage in research via their application materials, in particular the personal statement and letters of recommendation.